sangmin-park0/BoundaryTest/README.md

 ## Acknowledgements
 Following people have contributed to the development of this software:

-1. Jeff Calder (Associate Professor, University of Minnesota)
+1. Jeff Calder (University of Minnesota)

-2. Dejan Slepčev (Professor, Carnegie Mellon University)
+2. Dejan Slepčev (Carnegie Mellon University)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)